-Students may also experience unforeseen circumstances that may be a barrier to their performance in assessment, such as a significant deterioration of an existing medical condition, or experiencing a natural disaster, accident or significant cultural obligation.
-These students may be eligible for illness and misadventure adjustments.
+Students may by impacted by temporary illness or a deterioration of an existing medical condition at the time of assessment, or they may by impacted by a natural disaster, accident or significant cultural obligation.
+These students may be eligible for illness and misadventure adjustments after external assessment.